 Our aim is to build strong connections between this New England forest, ourselves, and our customers.
-In the big picture, we want to help protect wild places everywhere and the traditional or local knowledge systems that are integral to long term environmental stewardship.
+In the big picture, we want to help protect wild places everywhere and the traditional or local knowledge that is integral to long term environmental stewardship.
 To us, there are few more revealing ways to understand the arc of civilizations and the interlinked relationships between people and the environment than through foods and their pathways.

-As farmer/poet Wendell Berry wrote in
+As farmer/poet Wendell Berry wrote in his essay,

-his essay, "The Pleasures of Eating",
+"The Pleasures of Eating",

 eating takes place inescapably in the world...[it is] inescapably an agricultural act, and how we eat determines, to a considerable extent, how the world is used.